 The Hispanic/Latino Student Experience

 Every fall, Hispanic/Latino Student Affairs in collaboration with all Hispanic/Latino student groups host the annual Hispanic/Latino Student Experience during Wildcat Welcome.
 This program offers new students (freshmen and transfers) an introduction to the college experience for Hispanic and Latino Students at Northwestern.

-Freshmen Activities Board
+MSA First-Year Activities Board

 Hispanic Heritage Celebration (HHC)